blairhoddinott/err-backend-slackv3/README.md

 Because BOT_ADMINS is defined as plain text User IDs, they can not be used to send notifications.
 The mention format `<@Uxxxxx>` must be used in the BOT_ADMINS_NOTIFICATIONS configuration setting for errbot to initiate message to bot administrators.

+## Purpose of the Fork

+This has been forked from the original, to add support for [interactive](INTERACTIVE.md) messaging.
+Everything else has been left as per the original master branch as of January 1, 2023.